2022 Women's International Champions Cup

-The 2022 International Champions Cup women's tournament was a friendly tournament of women's association football matches.
+The 2022 Women's International Champions Cup was a friendly tournament of women's association football matches.
 It was the fourth edition of the Women's International Champions Cup and took place in Portland, Oregon, United States, from August 17 to 20, 2022.
 Portland Thorns FC was the defending champion.

 Lyon emerged the winners, defeating Monterrey 4–0 in the final, while Chelsea won the third-place match.

 Teams

 On the basis of their results in 2022, four teams participated in the tournament.